-The advent of technology has fundamentally changed the way that buildings are constructed.
-Modern homes and workspaces must be engineered to accommodate the demands of a digital era.
-It’s not surprising then, that lately many architects and designers have been drawn to materials, objects and spaces that seem to juxtapose modern advancements and restore a sense of balance to a space through the use of natural materials such as marble and natural stone.
+The advent of technology has fundamentally changed the way that things are constructed.
+Modern spaces and objectsare often engineered to accommodate the demands of a digital era.
+It’s not surprising then, that lately many designers have been drawn to materials, objects and spaces that seem to juxtapose modern advancements and restore a sense of balance – taking inspiration from natural materials and making use of organic elements such as marble and stone.

-Revered for its strength, versatility, and timeless appeal, stone is one of the world’s most ancient building materials – the publisher Phaidon has even devoted a book to the material, aptly titled,‘Stone’.
-With today’s climate crisis reinforcing the need for sustainable development, stone has experienced a renaissance across art, architecture and design.
-Its extraction requires only a small energy expenditure, and its structures have drastically smaller carbon footprints than those built of other, modern materials such as concrete or steel.
+Revered for its strength, versatility, and timeless appeal stone is one of the world’s most ancient building materials – the art publisher Phaidon has even devoted a whole book to the material, aptly titled,‘Stone’.
+With today’s climate crisis reinforcing the need for sustainable development, stone has experienced a renaissance in recent years spanning design, architecture and art.
+Extracting stone requires only a small energy expenditure, and it’s durability makes it an enticing material to work with.